 - Eat the Fuyu out of hand like an apple.

-- Use the Hachiya puréed as a topping for sorbets, ices cream, yogurts, custards, steamed pudding, cookies, cakes, quick breads and crêpes.
+- Use the Hachiya puréed as a topping for sorbets, ice cream, yogurts, custards, steamed pudding, cookies, cakes, quick bread, and crêpes.

 - Serve persimmons slices with rice, fish and seafood, poultry, or smoked meat salads.

 - Soft persimmon can be served with cream or milk.

 - Serve Fuyu persimmons spears with cheese or smoked meats.